-MFA in Sculpture from Southern Illinois University at Carbondale BA (hons.) degree from Gray's School of Art in Aberdeen, Scotland
+MFA in Sculpture from Southern Illinois University at Carbondale, BA (Hons) degree in Fine Art from Gray's School of Art, Aberdeen, Scotland.

 curved horn & goblet, 2019/2023

 2 x 1.4 x 1.4 inches

 1 x 2.2 x 1.75 inches